What should I Ask: A Knowledge-driven Approach for Follow-up Questions Generation in Conversational Surveys: Related Work

 \textbf{Dialogue Evaluation Metrics} Researchers have shown that standard automatic language evaluation metrics (e.g., BLEU, METEOR) are ineffective for dialogue evaluation \citep{liu2016not, deriu2021survey, yeh2021comprehensive}.
 Hence, recent research has proposed various automatic metrics specifically for dialogue generation, which can be divided into two categories, reference-required and reference-free, based on whether a reference utetrance is required.

-Among reference-required metrics, a typical example is RUBER \citep{tao2018ruber} which combines a referenced metric and an reference-free metric.
-The referenced metric calculates the cosine similarity of word embeddings between a generated response and a human reference, while the reference-free metric is an RNN-based scorer measures the relatedness between a generated response and its context.
+Among reference-required metrics, a typical example is RUBER \citep{tao2018ruber} which combines a referenced metric and a reference-free metric.
+The referenced metric computes the cosine similarity of word embeddings between a generated response and a human reference, while a reference-free RNN-based scorer measures the relatedness between a generated response and its context.
 Based on it, BERT-RUBER \citep{ghazarian-etal-2019-better} replaces the RNN in RUBER with BERT \citep{devlin2019bert} to employ contextualized word embeddings as an improvement.

-As for reference-free metrics, \citet{lan2020pone} propose PONE based on BERT-RUBER to distinguish positive and negative samples from a training set.
+As for reference-free metrics, \citet{lan2020pone} proposed PONE based on BERT-RUBER to distinguish positive and negative samples from a training set.
 Besides, MAUDE \citep{sinha2020learning} adopts a similar training paradigm but with a different sampling strategy and uses the predicted score of a generated utterance given its context as the metric.
-Differently, FED \citep{mehri-eskenazi-2020-unsupervised} uses DialoGPT to calculates the likelihood of manually designed follow-up utterances to measure multiple qualities of dialog without any supervision.
+Differently, FED \citep{mehri-eskenazi-2020-unsupervised} uses DialoGPT to compute the likelihood of manually designed follow-up utterances to measure multiple qualities of dialog without any supervision.

-Our \textit{Gricean Scores} belongs to reference-free metrics, and we additionally consider the measurement from the perspective of knowledge base.
+Our \textit{Gricean Scores} belong to reference-free metrics, and we additionally consider the measurement from the perspective of knowledge base.
 Another difference is that we utilize different pre-trained language models for different measurements, which are aligned well with their pre-training tasks, so that the gap between downstream inference and pre-training may not be large.